-A cut above the rest: The 5 best robotic lawn mowers
+A cut above the rest: Here are the 5 best robotic lawn mowers

-It’s no real secret at this point: In the future most of our precious jobs will be automated.
-While the pessimists routinely tout automation as the inevitable downfall of our entire economic structure, the optimist sees the other side of this same token.
-With no need to toil with mundane chores and archaic “jobs” mankind will be left with a life of leisure and abstract endeavor.
+It’s no real secret at this point — in the future many of our least favorite jobs will be automated.
+While the pessimists routinely tout automation as the inevitable downfall of our entire economic structure, the optimists see the other side of this same coin.
+With no need to toil with mundane chores and archaic work, mankind will be left with a life of leisure and more abstract endeavor.

-The average American spends nearly 70 hours a years on lawn care.
+The average American spends nearly 70 hours a year dealing with lawn care.
 Couldn’t this time be more fruitfully spent?
-Why toil in a static drudgery when we could master a new hobby, and sit back and enjoy the scent of robotically clipped blades of grass from afar?
+Why toil in static drudgery when we could master a new hobby, and sit back and enjoy the scent of robotically clipped blades of grass from afar?
 The machines are coming for our jobs, so we might as well let our future robo-overlords manicure our lawns before they inevitably send us out to pasture.
-Without further ado, here are five of our favorite robotic lawnmowers a greenback can buy.
+Without further ado, here are five of our favorite robotic lawnmowers greenbacks can buy.

 Honda Miimo 3000 ($2,800)

-It’s really no surprise that Honda — the company that brought us the bonafide robo-biped, Asimo — is now one of the pioneering robotic lawn-care manufacturers.
+It’s really no surprise that Honda — the company that brought us the bona fide robo-biped, Asimo — was one of the pioneering robotic lawn-care manufacturers.
 Overall, the Miimo 3000 is one of our favorite offerings on the market.

 While many robotic lawnmowers are limited to smaller yards, this model can mow up to an acre with ease.
-The Miimo 3000 can also handle angles up to 25-degrees, making this device ideal for yards with a few semi-steep slopes.
+The Miimo 3000 can also handle angles up to 25 degrees, making this device ideal for yards with a few semi-steep slopes.

 One of the real standout features with the Miimo series is the paired app.
 This allows you to adjust cutting height, start or stop the unit, and also manage a calendar, all from your smartphone.

 Miimo uses a “continuous cutting system,” meaning the machine trims your lawn about by 1 inch multiple times a week.
-A fan on the underbelly sucks grass towards the blades for consistency and efficiency.
+A fan on the underbelly sucks grass toward the blades for consistency and efficiency.
 This lawnmower is also one of the more intuitive models out there.
 Miimo will adjust cuts as grass growth increases or decreases seasonally, and also “detects” denser patches of grass.

 Three panoramic sensors allows the unit to detect and avoid obstacles around the yard.
 If any of these sensors pinpoints a hindrance, the Miimo will immediately stop and then pivot in a different direction.